 Q: Is it possible to get paper copies of your books?

-A: All my books are available in paperback with the exception of Owning Wednesday and Fortune.
-They are unlikely to be stocked on your local bookstore shelves.
-Your best bet is to purchase them at Amazon.com.
+A: My books are unlikely to be stocked on your local bookstore shelves.
+Your best bet is to purchase them at Amazon.com, or ask if they can be special ordered at your local store.

-Q: Why do you only write Maledom/febsub books, and not femdom, m/m, f/f, paranormal, etc?
+Q: Why do you mostly write Maledom/febsub books, and not femdom, m/m, f/f, paranormal, etc?

-A: For me to write well, I find I need to have some emotional involvement in my writing.
-A lot of times my stories are coming from some personal place or some life experience I’ve had, or the experiences of friends.
-Since I identify as a female sub and have a lot of Maledom and femsub friends, that point of view has always just come most easily to me.
+A: Since I identify as a female sub and have a lot of Maledom and femsub friends, that point of view has always just come most easily to me.

 Q. Are you saying that the stuff in your books is all stuff that you’ve actually done?